MusicMeier/restaurant-frontend/README.md

 <br></br>
 <h2>General Info</h2>
 <p>
-mysterEAT is a cutting-edge single-page web-based application that allows users to discover Denver's premier restaurants through an extensive catalog spanning your favorite cuisines. mysteryEAT delivers a user experience catering to our inner spontaneity by offering users the opportunity to be surprised with a random restaurant suggestion via our mysterEAT card.
+mysterEAT is a cutting-edge single-page web-based application that allows users to discover Denver's premier restaurants through an extensive catalog spanning your favorite cuisines. mysterEAT delivers a user experience catering to our inner spontaneity by offering users the opportunity to be surprised with a random restaurant suggestion via our mysterEAT card.
 Additionally, users have the ability to dynamically search through the catalog with our cuisine search algorithm.
 Our mission is to become your app of choice when deciding where to eat with loved ones feels like a mystery.<br>
 <br>:heart:</br>
 </p>